-Yuriko Kitamura pioneered the technique of dye-painting on Japanese paper.
-This approach allows her to express nature’s spontaneous and sometimes fragile existence.
 According to David Kung in The Contemporary Artist in Japan, “The qualities of simplification, decorativeness and serenity are the most salient forces influencing Japanese art throughout its history.”
 There is no mistaking that these qualities abound in Yuriko’s body of work.
+Her approach allows her to express nature's spontaneous and sometimes fragile existence.

-Born in Hokkaido, Japan, Yuriko moved to Canada in 1963 after completing a B.Sc.
-Degree in Pharmacology.
-Her career as an artist began in Alberta, where she still lives.
+Born in Hokkaido, Japan, in the early 1960s the artist moved to Canada after completing a BSc in Pharmacology.
+Her career as an artist began in Alberta.

-Yuriko Kitamura taught the technique of dye-painting on Japanese paper for 14 years at the University of Alberta, Faculty of Extension.
+Yuriko Kitamura is best known in artistic circles as the originator of dye-painting on rice paper.
+She taught the technique through the University of Alberta, Faculty of Extension.
 Her art has been exhibited in Canada, the United States, Europe, and Asia.

-Yuriko’s mixed media paintings on Japanese paper are created by “wet on wet” watercolour techniques using dyes and/or pigments on rice paper.
-Since Japanese paper is porous, wax lines are applied as resist, therefore keeping the dyes and pigments where they are desired.
-Then wax is applied on the whole Japanese paper in order to protect it from damage by water.
-It is recommended that the painting not be hung in direct sunlight, nor exposed to high temperatures.
-The works therefore should be treated like watercolors and graphite drawings.
+The mixed media paintings are created by “wet on wet” watercolour technique using dyes and/or pigments on rice paper.
+Since rice paper is porous, wax lines are applied as resist, in order to contain the dyes and pigments in their designated areas.
+Wax is applied on the whole rice paper in order to protect it from damage by moisture in the air.

 One of Yuriko's poems, "Buddha's Mercy," is included in the anthology Standing Together, edited by Linda Goyette.

 2009 Changing Light-The Mountains of Banff, Willock and Sax Gallery, Banff

 2009 Ode to mountain, Red Deer Museum and Art Gallery, Red Deer.
 AB